Reasons Why the California Court Rejected Your Divorce or Separation Papers

 Navigating your way through the multi-step divorce process can be tricky, but the court clerk often provides written instructions that explain what is needed before the forms can be accepted for filing.

 You can expedite your divorce by choosing to hire an attorney who specializes in family law.
 This legal specialist is well-versed on the steps involved in getting a divorce.
-Please call today for a consultation if you would like to learn more about how we can assist you in filing the necessary paperwork for divorce or separation.
+Please call today for a free consultation if you would like to learn more about how we can assist you in filing the necessary paperwork for divorce or separation.

 © 2018 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.